Meeting data requirements: Taxi meters, dispatch systems, and related technology

 Why do taxi licensees have to provide data?

-Licensees are required under section 28(5) and their terms and conditions of licence to provide any data required by the Board.
-This comes from the expectation that the Board be a data-driven, evidence-based decision-maker.
-This has been reiterated by three government committees in 2018 and 2019, and most recently by the Special Committee to Review Passenger Directed Vehicles.
 The Board must rely on data-driven evidence to properly regulate the passenger transportation industry and balance the different sectors of the industry in the public interest.
 Based on these expectations, the Board established Data Requirements (effective September 2019) for taxi and transportation network services (TNS) licensees in B.C.
-The required data fields must be submitted to the Trip Database by licensees across the province.
+Licensees across the province must submit the required data to the Trip Database.

 Can a taxi business be exempt from Board data requirements?